| Course Code |

 |

-This course aims to introduce psychological counseling in terms of: objectives, methods, presuppositions, principles, theories, fields, approaches, and the means of data collection.
-It also discusses the process of counseling, guidance and psychological counseling programs in the schools, some students? school problems (including absences, lack of motivation, school violence, test anxiety), and the counselor?s role in dealing with these problems). |
+| This course aims to introduce psychological counseling in terms of: objectives, methods, presuppositions, principles, theories, fields, approaches, and the means of data collection. it also discusses the process of counseling, guidance and psychological counseling programs in the schools, some students school problems (including absences, lack of motivation, school violence, test anxiety), and the counselors role in dealing with these problems). |